fubaBfA/MinimapTrackingMenu_Classic/README.md

-This AddOn opens a Menu if you Right-Click the Minimap itself or Left-Click the Minimap Tracking Button in Classic.
+This AddOn opens a Tracking Menu if you Right-Click the Minimap itself or Left-Click the Minimap Tracking Button in Classic.
 This Menu contains all the available Tracking Spells your Character know.

 **Tracking Spells are the following**